Sergei Osipov (artist): 1970–1985

 The top of the Osipov's creation falls on the end of 1960s – early 1980s.
 At this time, he created a number of the best works, mainly in the genre of landscape, as well as a still life, which now occupies no less place in the artist's work.
 Among them Izborsk.
 Tower of XVII Century (1967), Crossing over river, In Suzdal, Izborsk Ancient Town (all 1968), "Still Life with a Balalaika", Silver villows, Wildflowers, Ravine.
 Grey Day (all 1970), "House with Arch", "Still Life with White Jug" (both 1972), "Autumn branch", "Staritsa town in winter", Landscape with Fortress, Winter in Staritsa (all 1974), "Cornflowers" (1976), "A Forest River" (1976), "Izborsk's slopes" (1978), "Small rick in rainy day" (1981), "Early green" (1982), "Dandelions" (1985), and others.

-Traditional for Sergei Osipov theme of the spiritual sources, which has been sounded earlier in his still lifes, now was embodied with great power and artistic taste in Cornflowers (1976), Still Life with a White Pitcher (1972), Autumn Branch (1974), Dandelions (1985) and in some others works.
-Having escaped from some overload of details in composition, which was encountered in his earlier works, Osipov achieves in still life a great depth of image and associativity of hidden subtext.
+The theme of spiritual sources, present in Sergei Osipov's earlier still lifes, is also present in works such as Cornflowers (1976), Still Life with a White Pitcher (1972), Autumn Branch (1974), Dandelions (1985), and others.
+Compared to his earlier works, which included more detailed compositions, these works have been described as containing greater depth of image and associative subtext.

-The works of Sergei Osipov added to the Leningrad painting of 1970s their special contribution, original and significant.
-In his paintings much comes from the art of ancient Russian masters: laconicism of the artistic language, conventionality of form and accuracy of composition, resourcefulness in details, integrity, and expressiveness of the image built on unpretentious peasant material.
+The works of Sergei Osipov added to the Leningrad painting of 1970s.
+In his paintings much inspiration comes from the art of ancient Russian masters: laconicism of the artistic language, conventionality of form and accuracy of composition, resourcefulness in details, integrity, and expressiveness of the image built on unpretentious peasant material.